orobix/quadra/docs/tutorials/examples/anomaly_detection.md

   check_val_every_n_epoch: ${trainer.max_epochs}
 ```

 We start from the base configuration for PADIM, then we override the datamodule to use the generic mnist datamodule.
 Using this configuration we specify that we want to use PADIM, extracting features using the resnet18 backbone with image size 224x224, the dataset is `mnist`, we specify that the task is taken from the anomalib configuration which specify it to be segmentation.
 One very important thing to watch out is the `check_val_every_n_epoch` parameter.
 This parameter should match the number of epochs for `PADIM` and `Patchcore`, the reason is that in the validation phase the model will be fitted and we want the fit to be done only once and on all the data, increasing the max_epoch is useful when we apply data augmentation, otherwise it doesn't make a lot of sense as we would fit the model on the same, replicated data.
+The model will be exported at the end of the training phase, as we have specified the `export.types` parameter to `torchscript` the model will be exported only in torchscript format.

 ### Run